 Feldenkrais® Method Trained Neuro-Plastician, Author, Speaker

 Eileen Bach-y-Rita, a certified Feldenkrais practitioner since 1980, is an author and teacher of healing modalities based on the plasticity of the human brain.
 In her private practice, clients with a variety of physical injuries, limitations and special needs have come to see her from near and far for the rapid relearning possibilities she facilitates for them.
+In 1985 she was certified as an Assistant Trainer in The Feldenkrais Guild Trainings.

 For over 35 years, users of her audio programs and products have loved her voice and the simplicity and clarity of her teaching style.
 They have learned to maintain and improve their wellbeing, as well as to overcome a variety of physical limitations and injuries through these programs.
 Her ten-hour audio program, Feldenkrais® At Home™ has sold continuously since its inception in 1985.
 Originally a three album, 9 hour set, it is now a ten hour set (20 thirty minute movement sequences,) and is downloadable HERE.